xrdt/xrdt.github.io/_posts/2019-11-29-technical-interview-question-bad.md

 engineers: technical ability and communication ability.
 Different things as you go up the ladder, but I don't have good thoughts on how you judge the capacity of a senior engineer or higher so we'll have to come back to that.

-Email me to let me know if I'm wrong or missing anything.
-The thought of candidates suffering through bad interview experiences keeps me up at night.
-I want to make the experience a clear win-win for both the company and the candidate and would love to know how you or your company has cracked some of the hiring code.